 Paul King (of the recent Paddington movies), is directing a film version based on Roald Dahl’s 1964 children’s classic.
 It might not exactly be a book adaptation, though…sounds like going to be more of a prequel story with background on Wonka and the Oompa-Loompas.

-Update 1/29/2020: This film was pushed back, and there still aren’t many details about it!
-Here’s the scanty IMDb page.
+This film was pushed back to 2023, and there still aren’t many details about it!
+Here’s the IMDb page.
+Timothée Chalamet (who played Laurie in the 2019 Little Women), will be Willy Wonka.

 Jack London’s 1903 adventure novel is about a dog who is stolen from his home to become a sled dog in the harsh conditions of the Yukon.
 The upcoming film adaptation has a promising cast, including Harrison Ford, Dan Stevens, and Karen Gillan.